Manage API keys

 -

 In the Privileges tab, grant the desired privileges to the API key.
-We recommend following the leading practices.
+We recommend following the leading practices and using one of the privilege presets if possible.

 -